School admissions information

-If it is the school holidays and you are waiting for the result of an in year application you will need to wait until there is somebody available within the School Admissions Team who will be unable to advise you of the outcome.
+If it is the school holidays and you are waiting for the result of an in year application you will need to wait until there is somebody available within the School Admissions Team who will be able to advise you of the outcome.

 Our School Inspection Reports

 Schools across Wales are subject to inspection by Estyn.
 Estyn is the office of Her Majesty's Inspectorate for Education and Training in Wales.
-You may find this information useful when deciding on a school for your child, and can download a copy of many of our primary and secondary school inspection reports from the Estyn Website.
+You may find this information useful when deciding on a school for your child and can download a copy of many of our primary and secondary school inspection reports from the Estyn Website.

 Please note that there are new inspection arrangements being implemented by ESTYN from Spring 2022.